-Rebecca (Hershey) Headen, (Maine Law ’07), combines the very best of intellect and action.
+Rebecca (Hershey) Headen ’07, combines the very best of intellect and action.
 She has been a champion for civil rights, starting as a young woman growing up in Maine.
 At Goodwill Industries International, Headen manages a program that matches mentors with juveniles in America’s justice system, guiding them to success.
-To read Maine Law’s Q&A with Rebecca, please see below.

-ML: You have been a leader on human rights, civil rights and racial justice issues since the 1990s, in Maine and now at the national level.
+You have been a leader on human rights, civil rights, and racial justice issues since the 1990s both in Maine and at the national level.
 How is it that you became involved at such a young age, and who were your role models?

-ML: After you graduated from Maine Law, you worked for the Racial Justice Project at the ACLU of North Carolina, and then as a National Fellow for the Rights Working Group.
+After you graduated from Maine Law, you worked for the Racial Justice Project at the ACLU of North Carolina and then as a National Fellow for the Rights Working Group.
 What are some accomplishments you are proud of from those positions?